luckyrobots/open_phantom/README.md

-# Open Phantom: Training Robots Using Only Human Videos
+# Open Phantom: Collecting Data From Robots Using Only Human Videos

 ## Overview